-What is the history of this male and female?
+What is the history of this male and female eagle?

 They have been together since the winter of 2007-2008.
 The female's markings at that time indicated that she was about 4 years old.
 The male was already mature in 2007.
 There is no way to know his age.
 Once an eagle reaches maturity at 5 years of age, there is no way to determine their age if they have not been tracked prior to turning 5.
 Here's a link to the feather changes that occur in an eagle's first years before they mature.
 Plumage Changes in Sub-Adults.
-They successfully hatched and fledged 2 eaglets in 2008, 3 in 2009, 3 in 2010, 3 in 2011, 3 in 2012, 3 in 2013, 3 in 2014 and 3 in 2015.
+They successfully hatched and fledged 2 eaglets in 2008, 3 in 2009, 3 in 2010, 3 in 2011, 3 in 2012, 3 in 2013, 3 in 2014, 3 in 2015, and 2 in 2016.